 Consider a case where-in you've just run a sudo-powered command after entering your password.
 Now, as you already know, the sudo session remains active for 15-mins by default.
 Suppose during this session, you have to give someone access to your terminal, but you don't want them to be able to use sudo.
 What will you do?

-Thankfully, there exists a command line option -k that allows user to revoke sudo permission.
+Thankfully, there exists a command-line option -k that allows users to revoke sudo permission.
 Here's what the sudo man page has to say about this option: